Site Loader

 The kidnapping and violent murder of fourteen-year-old Emmett Till in 1955 was and is a uniquely American tragedy.
 Till, a black teenager from Chicago, was visiting family in a small town in Mississippi, when he allegedly whistled at a white woman.
 Three days later, his brutally beaten body was found floating in the Tallahatchie River.

 In clear, vivid detail Chris Crowe investigates the before-and-aftermath of Till's murder, as well as the dramatic trial and speedy acquittal of his white murderers, situating both in the context of the nascent Civil Rights Movement.
-Newly reissued with a new chapter of additional material--including recently uncovered details about Till's accuser's testimony--this book grants eye-opening insight to the legacy of Emmett Till.
+This reissued edition includes a chapter of additional material--including uncovered details about Till's accuser's testimony--this book grants eye-opening insight to the legacy of Emmett Till.

 A Jane Addams Book Award Honor book